Working the Angles for Content Creation

 Reuse, Reword, Repost.

-If you plan your story angles carefully, you can reuse a story five or six times.
+Effective angles for content creation requires some planning.
+Plan carefully enough, you can reuse a single story at least six times.
 Even more.
 In the case of my RCA publicity executive, a 90-degree change in his angle was enough to change the outcome of his story.
 He saved his own neck and ended up with a great public demonstration.
 Things may not be so easy for you, but his last-minute realization is worth remembering.

 Here's another way to look at angling.
 A good marcom pro never forgets the essential facts related to a product, service or event.
 So what do you do?
 Put them in bullet points in the middle of the paragraph?
 No. You fold the key points into stories that are personal, situational, and demonstrative.
-Narratives like these are gold for content strategy because one aspect of a product (for instance) can instantly produce three angles!
+Narratives like these are gold for content strategy because one aspect of a product (for instance) can instantly produce as many angles as you need.

-You also have to remember to reword enough of the text for Google to pass it as "fresh content."
+You can also simply re-post old articles and write about the same thing - over and over.
+Of course YOU can - all you have to do is to remember to reword enough of the text for Google to pass it as "fresh content."
 As a rule of thumb, if you have to plagiarize yourself, make sure that your new text is about 75% new.
 There are several tools out there that can help with getting a good measure on content originality.
-I teach a class and use them to test student papers.
-Seriously, it's that easy.
-Add the new "angle" to the old story, replace adjectives, flip verbs, reorder facts and repost.
-You'll be gold.
+It'll take more work than just flipping some adjectives and verbs.
+But what you end up with will be gold.
 I promise.

 That’s all for now.